Computer Siksha

 32

-What symbol does an unordered list use to mark each item by default?
+What marker does an unordered list use by default for each item?

 A